-The master of public health (MPH) degree can be earned in two years (six semesters).
-The Executive MPH program requires students to attend classes on campus for three days at the beginning and end of each semester.
-All other course work is delivered online through web-based course management software.
+The master of public health (MPH) degree can be earned in two years (6 semesters) or three years (9 semesters).
+The Executive MPH program requires students to attend classes on campus for three days at the beginning and end of each semester for a total of 6 on-campus days per semester.
+All other course work is delivered online through a web-based course management system.
 Courses are highly interactive and work is often collaborative.

 Students are required to take a number of core courses designed to address the core competencies of public health practice.
 Core courses include biostatistics, epidemiology, health policy, social behavior, environmental health, and global health.
-Students also complete a practicum and a culminating experience (thesis or capstone).
-In addition to the core requirements, students choose one of three areas of concentration: Applied Epidemiology, Applied Public Health Informatics, or Prevention Science.
+Students also complete an applied practical experience (internship) and an integrated learning experience (thesis or capstone depending on the track).
+In addition to the core requirements, students choose one of three areas of track: Applied Epidemiology, Applied Public Health Informatics, or Prevention Science.